Media coverage of AusIndustry reviews

 Periodically, there is media coverage (sometimes considerable) concerning AusIndustry reviews (and sometimes reviews by the Australian Tax Office) of R&D Tax Incentive (R&DTI) applications.

-Increased compliance activity in the past has triggered by a ‘blow-out’ in the cost of the R&DTI program.
+Increased compliance activity in the past has often been triggered by a ‘blow-out’ in the cost of the R&DTI program.
 A key reason for this blow-out has been an abuse of the program by some consultants (big and small) who have produced non-compliant ineligible applications for their clients.
-These consultants, for the most part, have closed down or have voluntary agreements with the ATO to no longer provide any further R&D Tax Incentive services.
+For the most part, these consultants have closed down or have voluntary agreements with the ATO to no longer provide any further R&D Tax Incentive services.

 However, the previously aggressive approach to reviews by the AusIndustry and the ATO has ‘softened’ in recent times (see R&D tax scheme crackdown has eased) with a more conciliatory approach being taken.
 Several factors contributed, including a report from the Australian Small Business and Family Enterprise Ombudsman.